KonstantinosPapasakellariou/KonstantinosPapasakellariou/README.md

 🎓 Graduated with a integrated M.Sc. in Biotechnology and now pursuing an M.Sc. in Applied Bioinformatics.

 🧬 My Interests:
-- 🐍 Python enthusiast with a focus on applications in bioinformatics.
+- 🐍 Python enthusiast with a focus on applications in Bioinformatics.
 - 📊 Proficient in R for data analysis and visualization.
 - 💻 Exploring the synergies of Bioinformatics and Biotechnology.
 - 🧪 Passionate about leveraging data-driven insights in the field of life sciences.